cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

 Use this command to show a list of the affected Atmos components and stacks given two Git commits.

 For the first commit, the command assumes that the repo root is a Git checkout.
-The second commit SHA is specified on the command line using the `--base` flag.
+The second commit is specified on the command line using the `--ref` and `--sha` flags.
 :::

 ## Usage